-In my previous article, I wrote about the my motivations using the Anti Todo list and how it took out tons of stress of my daily life.
+In my previous article, I wrote about my motivations using the Anti Todo list and how it took out tons of stress in my daily life.
 This way of doing things works well for me and here is how I implemented it.

 The idea here is to have this list everywhere and to be easily accessible and synchronized all the time.
-For synchronization I am using the Dropbox service.
-In the root of my dropbox folder I created a file called anti.todo The easiest way of do something like this from your bash command line:
+For synchronization, I am using the Dropbox service.
+In the root of my dropbox folder, I created a file called anti.todo The easiest way to do something like this from your bash command line:

-Once it is all set, you can open the anti.todo file with Sublime Text 2 and start adding your achivements to the list like this:
+Once it is all set, you can open the anti.todo file with Sublime Text 2 and start adding your achievements to the list like this:

 - After adding the new achievement, press ⌘+D (ctrl+d on Windows) to mark your achievement as done

 - Also, you can use tags using @ sign, like this @tag